-How School and Homework Affect the Risk of Depression
+How School Increases the Risk of Depression: 7 Factors

 - The teacher-student relationship (rejection of the child by the teacher, lack of reinforcement of positive results with simultaneous presence of negative reinforcements, etc.).

 - Failures in school (lack of interest in school lessons, worsening of results).

 - Demands of parents exceeding the child’s possibilities, expectations from the child of the realization of their unfulfilled dreams, and imposition of their will.

 - Bad relations with peers (disapproval from peers, a sense of loneliness, aggressive behavior).

 - Low self-esteem of the child (lack of belief in one’s own abilities).

 - A traumatic experience (although it affects the overall functioning of the child, it will certainly affect his or her functioning in the school environment).

 - Overloading with excessive quantity of lessons at school.